Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

-For each counterfactual algorithm, we randomly selected $20$ instances of the test set (as proposed in Looveren and Klaise \cite{Looveren2019}) and ran the counterfactual algorithm $5$ times on each data instance.
-In the end, we generated 100 counterfactuals from different counterfactual algorithms for each machine learning model and evaluated the counterfactuals with the proximity, interpretability, and proximity metrics.
-The following sections present a detailed analysis and discussion of the results obtained for the counterfactual explanations generated for \textit{numerical datasets} (Table \ref{tab:num_data}) and for \textit{mixed-datasets} (Table \ref{tab:mixed_data}).
+For each counterfactual algorithm, we randomly selected $20$ instances of the test set (as proposed in Looveren and Klaise~\cite{Looveren2019}) and ran the counterfactual algorithm $5$ times on each data instance.
+Ultimately, we generated $100$ counterfactual explanations from different counterfactual algorithms for each machine learning model and evaluated the counterfactuals with the proximity, interpretability, and proximity metrics.
+The following sections present a detailed analysis and discussion of the results obtained for the counterfactual explanations generated for \textit{numerical datasets} (detailed results can be found in Appendix, Table~\ref{tab:num_data}) and for \textit{mixed-datasets} (Appendix, Table~\ref{tab:mixed_data}).